UraraKono/pychrono-steering/README.md

 '''

 ## Code description
 * main.py: Run the simulation on the maps from maps directory.
-Create the control input and feed it to env.step()
+Create the control input and feed it to env.step().
+Right now, it just gives constant speed and steering command.
 * chrono_env/environment.py: Open-AI Gym-like environment. 'make' inits vehicle, terrain, and visualization. 'step' updates the state of the vehicle (env.my_hmmwv.state) and control input.
 It then  obtains and prints the steering angles of 4 wheels.
 * chrono_env/utils.py: This is the file that implements 'get_toe_in', which obtains the steering angle of a wheel.